Deming PDCA Cycle Four Stages, Advantages, and Disadvantages

 Market Segmentation Examples

 For example, a political leader is conducting a campaign asking to vote for his political party.
 So, the leader targets the voters only to conduct the campaign.
 In many countries all over the world, the minimum age for being a voter is eighteen years.
 For example, in the USA, citizens can vote in any public election who are a minimum of 18 years old or older than 18 years.
-So, the political leader persuades citizens of the constituency and age minimum of 18 years.
-Here, a citizen of the constituency refers to the habitant of a particular area that is also an example of a geographic factor of market segmentation.
-In similar, age is an example of demographic characteristics of market segmentation.
+So, the political leader persuades citizens of the constituency an age minimum of 18 years.
+Here, a citizen of the constituency refers to the habitant of a particular area which is also an example of a geographic factor of market segmentation.
+Similarly, age is an example of demographic characteristics of market segmentation.

 Demographic Geographic Psychographic